 Moss Hart's best-selling autobiography provided the basis for this colorful backstage story.
 The film depicts Hart as a struggling young playwright in 1929, searching for a sympathetic impresario.
 Although his manuscript is rejected by a Broadway tycoon, a less prominent manager finally agrees to produce it - on the condition that Hart will get George S. Kaufman, a leading comedy writer, to collaborate on the final script.
 Hart sets out to convince Kaufman of his play's value, and so begins one of the most famous partnerships in the American theatre.
-Written by

 Did You Know?

 Although completed in 1963, not released until 1965 as second half of double bill with Dear Heart

 In an early scene, set in 1929, Moss Hart (George Hamilton) listens to a news broadcast on the radio which reports that former President Theodore Roosevelt is currently in Africa on a safari.
 Theodore Roosevelt died in 1919, ten years earlier.
 See more